FraLobbia/FraLobbia/README.md

-- 👋 Hi, I’m @FraLobbia
+- 👋 Hi, I’m Francesco
-- 👀 I’m interested in web developing
+- 💫 Interested in web development
-- 🌱 I’m currently learning web developing at Epicode
+- 👥 Currently working as a full stack web developer at ErWeb [erweb.it](https://www.erweb.it/it-IT/)
-- 📫 How to reach me: francescolobbia@icloud.com
+- 📫 Reach me at: francescolobbia@icloud.com

 <!---